Information Theoretic Lower Bounds for Information Theoretic Upper Bounds: Introduction

 Information-theoretic generalization bounds have a long history of study in ML theory \cite{mcallester1998some,mcallester1999pac,langford2002pac}.
 Generalization bounds that directly relate to the information between output and input of the learner initiated in the works of \cite{xu2017information, bassily2018learners, russo2019much}, \citet{bassily2018learners} demonstrated limitations for such generalization bounds, for proper ERM learners, and \citet{livni2020limitation} showed that any learner (proper or not), that learns the class of thresholds must leak unbounded amount of information.
 In this work we focus on stochastic optimization and on learning Lipschitz functions.
 In the setup of SCO the above is not true, and one can construct learners that leak $\tilde{O}(d)$ bits of information (see \cref{thm:observation}).
 But we would like to know whether information-theoretic bounds behave like the uniform convergence bounds (dimension dependent) or capture the minmax learning rates (dimension independent).

-Several lines of works applied the analysis of \citet{xu2017information} to provide algorithmic-dependent analysis in the context of stochastic optimization. \citet{pensia2018generalization} and followup improvements \cite{rodriguez2021random, negrea2019information, haghifam2020sharpened} provided information-theoretic generalization bounds for Stochastic Gradient Langevine Dynamics (SGLD) and \citet{neu2021information} extends the idea to analyze vanilla SGD.
-While these bounds are implicitly dimension independent, the dependence on the dimension is often replaced by some other parameter (e.g. noise magnitude in SGLD).
-Our bounds are not contradictory because we assume the algorithm has non-trivial true risk.
-Taken together, if the noise, for example, in SGLD does not scale with the dimension, there are no guarantees of convergence.
+Several lines of works applied the analysis of \citet{xu2017information} to provide algorithmic-dependent analysis in the context of stochastic optimization. \citet{pensia2018generalization} and followup improvements \cite{rodriguez2021random, negrea2019information, haghifam2020sharpened} provided information-theoretic generalization bounds for Stochastic Gradient Langevine Dynamics (SGLD) and \citet{neu2021information} extends the idea to analyze vanilla SGD. \citet{aminian2021exact} also provides full characterization of the closely related, Gibbs Algorithm and shows that the information can inverseley scale with the sample bounds.
+The bounds in these works are \emph{implicitly} dimension independent which may seem contradictory to the result established here.
+Importantly, the above bounds may depend on hyper-parameters such as noise in SGLD and temparature in Gibbs algorithm, and these hyperparameters may affect the optimization performance of the algorithms.
+The bounds we obtain are applicable only to algorithms with non-trivial true risk, which depends on hyperparameter choice, and as such there is no real contradiction.
+Taken together, the noise, for example, in SGLD needs to scale with the dimension in order to obtain non-trivial information-theoretic bounds, but that will lead to a large empirical error.
+Similarly, if the temperature in the Gibbs algorithm doesn't scale with the dimension, one can potentially achieve small empirical error but at the expanse of high information.

 Most similar to our work, recently, \citet{haghifam2022limitations} provided the first set of limitations to information theoretic generalization bounds.
-They focus only on Gradient Descent method.
-In contrast, the bounds here are irrespective of the algorithm.
+They focus on the Gradient Descent method and perturbed variants of it, and provide limitations to both MI bounds as well as conditional mutual information (CMI) bounds \cite{steinke2015interactive} and their individual sample variants \cite{bu2020tightening, negrea2019information, haghifam2020sharpened, zhou2022individually}.
+In contrast, we focus on the mutual information bound (as well as its individual sample version of \cite{bu2020tightening}), but we provide bounds that are irrespective of the algorithm.

 The key idea behind our lower bound proof builds on privacy attacks developed in the differntial privacy literature \cite{bun2014fingerprinting,kamath2019privately, steinke2015interactive}.
 In the context of classification, lower and upper bounds techniques \cite{alon1997scale,bun2020equivalence} were successfully imported to obtain analogous information-theoretic bounds \cite{livni2020limitation, pradeep2022finite}.
 In optimization, though, bounds behave slightly different and therefore, bounds from classification cannot be directly imported to the context of optimization.